mearns/javascript-koans/README.md

 ## Bounded Glory

-An experienced developer was struggling to use anobject method as a callback function.
+An experienced developer was struggling to use an object method as a callback function.

 "No matter what I do, `this` is bound to the global object!" they lamented.

-Overhearing this, a more experienced developer replied "The dot operator is no mere property accessor."
+Overhearing this, a more experienced developer replied "The dot operator is no mere value accessor."

 With this, the other developer was enlightened.